matyas-brabec/2025-icooolps-cellato/README.md

 ENABLE_GRIDTOOLS=ON
 ```

-The back-ends require their respective libraries installed.
+The implementations require their respective libraries installed.
 They can be installed into the `_deps` directory via the `src/Makefile` (note that this requires `git` and `cmake`; and it may take a significant amount of time to download and build them):

 ```bash
 # Download submodules